ga-curriculum/responsive-design-v2/media-queries/README.md

   }
 }
 ```
 Note that we only add CSS declarations for the properties we want to change.
-So there’s no reason to repeat any of the CSS above the media query.
+So there's no reason to repeat any of the CSS above the media query.

 Resize the window and check it out!